 Virginia law limits tobacco use in many public places, schools, and certain restaurants.
 Anyone who smokes in a designated no-smoking area and anyone who continues to smoke after being asked to refrain from smoking is subject to a civil penalty of not more than $25.
 Any law enforcement officer may issue a summons for violation of this law.
 (Code of Virginia § 15.2-2824).

-But isn’t trying a cigarette something teens do as a “rite of passage?”
+But isn’t trying a cigarette or vaping something teens do to “act cool or to get a little energy?”

-Many people don’t realize how quickly a casual experimentation with tobacco can become an addiction — one that carries with it serious health risks.
+Many people don’t realize how quickly tobacco can become an addiction – one that carries with it serious health risks.

 Marijuana